tedwin007/logger/README.md

 ## Todo:
 1. Abstract & extract all browser-related functionality
-2. Create a plugin creature and a register method in the logger
+2. Create a plugin entity and a register method in the logger
 3. Extract angular service from the package
 4. Use Axios to make an HTTP request and add it as a "peer dep"
 5. Pack & install